scalableinternetservices/ucsb_website/project3.md

 choice to work solo.
 Should you change your mind, you may later pair up with someone by the pairing deadline.

-The pairing deadline is listed in the sidebar.
+The pairing deadline is listed in the side bar.

 ## Learning Outcomes